2b-t/velodyne-ros2-docker/ReadMe.md

 $ ip address show dev eno1
 ```

-[Temporarily configure yourself an IP address](https://ubuntu.com/server/docs/network-configuration) in the `192.168.3.X` range:
+**[Temporarily configure yourself an IP address](https://ubuntu.com/server/docs/network-configuration) in the `192.168.3.X` range**:

 ```bash
 $ sudo ip addr add 192.168.3.100 dev eno1
 ```

-Set up a temporary route to the Velodyne.
+Set up a **temporary route to the Velodyne**.
 In case a different address was configured for the Velodyne replace the address below by its address.

 ```bash
 $ sudo route add 192.168.1.201 dev eno1